top of page

 Not all AI tools require advanced technical skills.
 Many vendors design software with intuitive interfaces tailored for entrepreneurs and solo-preneurs.
 Look for solutions that offer:

-• Integration with existing tools you use (e.g., email, CRM)
+• Integration: Check if the software integrates with existing tools you use (e.g., email, CRM).

 For example, AI writing assistants or simple data analytics platforms often come with drag-and-drop features and easy setup.
 Avoid tools that demand coding knowledge unless you have technical support.